Select Page

 Master Clinician Seminars (MCS)

-The most skilled clinicians explain their methods and show videos of sessions.
-These 2-hour sessions are offered throughout the Convention and are generally limited to 40 to 45 attendees.
+he most skilled clinicians explain their methods and show videos of sessions.
+These two-hour sessions are offered throughout the Convention and are generally limited to 40 to 45 attendees.
 Participants in these seminars can earn 2 continuing education credits per seminar.

 Advanced Methodology and Statistics Seminars (AMASS)